tanstevn/tanstevn/README.md

 ## Hi there 👋

 It's a pleasure to have you in my GitHub profile!
 I'm a Software Developer that loves to work on C# written backend projects.
-Whenever have free time, I used to add something into my `in practice` to gain knowledge and develop more my skills.
+Whenever have free time, I used to add something into my `in practice` to gain knowledge and develop more of my skills.

 💻 I'm proficient in both C# and TypeScript for backend development and both JavaScript and TypeScript frontend development.
 🔭 I'm currently investing my time to my personal project called GovConnect that is a ASP.NET Core Web API application.